linkerd/website/linkerd.io/content/2/reference/architecture.md

 {{< note >}}
 By default, most ports are forwarded through the proxy.
 This is not always desirable and it is possible to have specific ports skip the proxy entirely for both incoming and outgoing traffic.
+See the [protocol detection](/2/features/protocol-detection/) documentation for an explanation of what's happening here.
 {{< /note >}}

 ## CLI